rameezrlm/Simple-Calculator/README.md

 # Simple-Calculator

 This is a web-based calculator built using HTML, CSS, and JavaScript.
 It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
+**Features:**

-Features: User interface designed with CSS.
+- User interface designed with CSS.
+- Calculator have clear button that will clear screen.